 If you are only interested in Eevee, alternatively to nvidia you might think of AMD video cards with good amounts of vRAM as well.

 The max I’ll be rendering will be 720p.
 I’m looking at two motherboards and three CPUs to go with the case I decided to get.
 I may get all the parts through Amazon (I may be able to get discounts on the parts that they sell).
 I’ll look at graphic cards later on today.

 I have all components selected.
-I’m waiting on hearing from my sister and my brother-in-law to see if I’m missing anything (except SATA and DVI cables which I will be ordering with my next deposit) and software as I’m going to put much (if any) money toward that with the exception of the operating system which will be either Windows 10 or 11.
+I’m waiting on hearing from my sister and my brother-in-law to see if I’m missing anything (except SATA and DVI cables which I will be ordering with my next deposit) and software as I’m not going to put much (if any) money toward that with the exception of the operating system which will be either Windows 10 or 11.
 The main three were released within the past three years which should hold me and the motherboard can accommodate up to 64 GB of RAM.
 Hopefully Blender won’t get more powerful than the computer can handle for a while.
 I’m getting a 8-core processor as well (9th generation i7 processor).